-Rationale for the AI development, data preparation for labeling and testing, as well as prospective AI performance depend on the access to source data, which can be either raw data or pre-processed on medical equipment and are available to the end user (healthcare providers).
-Raw data mean unprocessed data collected from diagnostic devices, which is often inaccessible both to the user and medical information systems, and represent a complex mathematical dataset that has no value for the doctors.
-Raw data are valuable for software developers who fine-tune the algorithms for medical signal preprocessing.
+Rationale for the AI development, data preparation for labeling and testing, and prospective AI performance depend strongly on the access to source data, which can be either raw or pre-processed using medical software and is available to the end user (healthcare professionals).
+Raw data mean unprocessed data collected from diagnostic devices, which is often inaccessible both to the user and medical information systems, and represent a complex mathematical dataset that has no value for the clinician.
+Raw data is valuable for software developers who fine-tune the algorithms for medical signal preprocessing.